* As an Amazon Associate I earn from qualifying purchases.

 • Use Sun Protection: Wear sunscreen, a hat, and sunglasses to protect from the sun, and drink plenty of water to stay hydrated.

-• Handle Equipment Carefully: Be careful with fishing hooks and knives.
+• Handle Equipment Carefully: Be careful with fishing hooks.
 Keep them covered when not in use, and never run with them.

 • Respect Wildlife and Nature: Handle all fish with care and release any that you are not going to keep.
 Do not disturb the natural habitat.